 A Court of Silver Flames by Sarah J. Maas | Book Review

-On March 5, 1986, in New York City, New York, Sarah J. Maas was born.
+Sarah J. Maas was born on 5th March, 1986, in New York City.
 She was raised in Manhattan’s Upper West Side area.
 She enjoyed making up stories based on well-known legends or myths as a child.
 In her younger years, she also wrote Sailor Moon fanfiction.

 She majored in creative writing and minored in religious studies at Hamilton College in Clinton, Oneida County, New York, where she received a magna cum laude degree in 2008.

-She got married to Josh in 2010.
+She married Josh in 2010.
 With her husband, son Taran, daughter Sloane, and dog Annie, she resides in Pennsylvania.
 Her daughter was born in February 2022, and her son in June 2018.

 She is an American fantasy writer known best for her debut series, “Throne of Glass,” which was released in 2012, and her 2015 series “A Court of Thorns and Roses.”
 The Crescent City series is her most recent creation.
 She has sold more than twelve million copies of her books as of 2021 and translated them into 37 different languages.